 The Commission for the Accreditation of Birth Centers (CABC) provides support, education, and accreditation to developing and existing freestanding birth centers and Alongside Midwifery Units.

-CABC uses the standards of the American Association of Birth Centers (AABC) for freestanding birth center accreditation.
+CABC uses the American Association of Birth Centers (AABC) standards of care for freestanding birth centers as a basis for accreditation.

 Select one of the seven standards, to see some examples of what the CABC reviews during accreditation.

 The Standards used for Alongside Midwifery Unit accreditation are reviewed and revised on a regular basis.
 A complete and current copy of the Standards can be requested here.